DEMAND 2024

 Variation and components

-In any case, the change in elasticity between electricity demand and GDP maintains a low ratio, as it has shown in recent years: elasticity of 0.1 in the period 2017-2021 and -0.2 in the period 2018-2023.
+In any case, the evolution of elasticity between adjusted electricity demand and GDP maintains a low ratio, as it has shown in recent years: elasticity of -0.2 in the 2018-2022 period, -0.4 in the 2019-2023 period, and 0 in the 2020-2024 period.
 In other words, in recent years, the relationship between these variables has been practically non-existent, as has become evident following the economic recovery that took place after the 2009 crisis.

 Annual evolution of the variation in demand at power station busbars

-After factoring in the influence of working patterns and temperatures, the result is a negative variation of 1.9 % with respect to the previous year in Spain, while on the mainland, the variation was -2.1 %, both values lower than those recorded in 2022 and in 2019.
+After factoring in the influence of working patterns and temperatures, the result is a positive variation of 1.4% with respect to the previous year in Spain, while on the peninsula, the variation was 1.5%.

 Annual evolution of the components of the variation in electricity demand